Delta Force: Land Warrior: Gameplay

-The player is inserted into the objective area by a multitude of means, including insertion by helicopter or parachute.
-Once on the ground, players can navigate the terrain through a use of a mini-map, containing waypoints pointing the player to their objective(s).
-In certain missions, the player leads a squad, allowing him to issue orders to his teammates, although the majority of missions pits the player alone against the enemy.
+The player is inserted into the objective area by means of either insertion by helicopter or parachute.
+Once on the ground, players can navigate the terrain through the use of a mini-map, containing waypoints directing the player to their objective(s).
+In certain missions, the player leads a fireteam, allowing him to issue orders to his teammates, although the majority of missions pits the player alone against the enemy.
 A map editor is included, allowing players to modify existing maps, or create new ones.

 Multiplayer

 Multiplayer allows up to 50 players to compete in the game modes Deathmatch, Team Deathmatch, King Of The Hill, Capture the Flag, Flagball, in which up to 4 teams compete in order to capture one flag located in the middle of the battlefield, and Coop mode, which allows four players to work together to complete the standard singleplayer missions.

 Synopsis

 The game starts with the hostage rescue in one of the Great Pyramids of Giza.
 It is later discovered that the terrorists involved belong to the Armed People's Front (APF), a group that is opposed to Western involvement in the Middle East and is planning attacks on Western factions in Egypt.
 The Delta team seizes weapons caches at a dig site in Western Egypt and is led to the capture of APF's leader, Meinhard Kreider, in a raid on his fortress.

 After Kreider's arrest, the terrorist front New Dawn is revealed by Nikogos Fazekas, who is intent on getting Kreider released from a NATO prison.
 New Dawn and the remnants of APF forces lead an attack on a Mediterranean oilrig but are stopped by the Delta team.
 A New Dawn launches several attacks on the West, from taking hostages in Mayan ruins to hiding weapons and drugs in Lebanon and Indonesia.
 A Spetsnaz officer taken hostage in Lebanon is rescued in a heavily defended compound by the Delta Team.
-The squad then destroys drug shipments in Indonesia.
+The fireteam then destroys drug shipments in Indonesia.
 A New Dawn training facility is neutralized during an ambush in the Banda Sea.
 Later, the head of the World Bank is rescued in a Japanese saiguden.
-Finally, the team comes together to rescue the American ambassador to Mexico in the Palenque Ruins and stops the delivery of a radiological bomb from the Yucatan to Los Angeles.
+Finally, the team comes together to rescue the American ambassador to Mexico in the Palenque ruins and stops the delivery of a radiological bomb from the Yucatan to Los Angeles.
 However, another radiological bomb escaped to an abandoned detention center near Ciudad Juarez but was seized in time by Delta Force members Snakebite and Pitbull.

 Kreider is finally released by NATO forces in a ploy to corner Fazekas.
 Kreider is recaptured on his way to Colombia and Fazekas is tracked to Easter Island, where he is killed in an underground labyrinth of tunnels.
 The APF and New Dawn are broken up after Fazekas' death and Kreider's recapture.